tauil/vue-currency-exchange-app/README.md

 ## Required features

 #### Currency Converter
-Convert an amount from one currency to another:
+Convert an amount from one currency to another.

 * As a user, I want to enter the amount, the currency codes that I would like to convert from and to.
 Clicking on the opposite arrows icon will switch the values of the From and To fields.
 Clicking on the Convert button will show the conversion result and get the exchange rate history.
 * Every conversion operation should be saved.
 The application should keep the conversion history.
 Without using a backend service, find out a way to store the history in case the user closes and opens the application again or refreshes the page.